dinahhandel/ndsr-2016-bagit/create-bag.md

 ![bag_01 structure](https://github.com/kgrons/ndsr-2016-bagit/blob/master/bag_01_structure.png "Bag_01 Structure")

 2. Open each file and the data directory.
        - **bag-info.txt** : Report summary of the bag.
-Includes size of the bag,  bag create date, and the number of files in the bag by invoking this command
+Includes size of the bag,  bag create date, and the number of files in the bag.
        - **bagit.txt** : Bag Declaration.
 It contains information about what version of BagIt was used and the encoding mechanism.
 What version of BagIt are you running on your machine?
        - **data subdirectory** : Data directory or ‘payload’ of the existing files.
 What is contained in your newly created bag?
 It should look familiar...
        - **manifest-md5.txt** : Essential for validating the bag is the md5 manifest, which is an inventory of files in the bag and their file paths and associated md5 checksums.